 While Ellsworth was recovering from his illness, he and other Federalists were deeply disturbed by a worsening of relations with France and the impact of Franco-American relations upon domestic American politics.
-The previous year the French had unsuccessfully attempted to bring about the election of Thomas Jefferson to the presidency.
-After John Adams was elected, they refused to accredit a new American minister to France and increased their maritime depredations on American commerce.
-These affronts caused the Federalists to believe that war with France was likely.
-At the same time Jeffersonian Republicans seemed to support France.40
+The previous year the French had unsuccessfully attempted to bring about the election of Thomas Jefferson to

 The Republicans' domestic support for French misconduct outraged New England Federalists.
 In early April, Ellsworth's friend, Connecticut Senator Uriah Tracy, wrote, "I presume we shall see at the coming Session of Congress the humiliating spectacle of a considerable number of the members of the Government take side with France & justify all the depredations."
-Tracy continued, "if we must suffer the French Nation to interfere with our politics-by reason of a Geographical division of Sentiment, perversely bent on humiliating their own government to a foreign one-why then, Sir, I hesitate not a moment in saying a separation of the Union is inevitable."41
+Tracy continued, "if we must suffer the French Nation to interfere with our politics-by reason of a Geographical division of Sentiment, perversely bent on humiliating their own government to a foreign one-why then, Sir, I hesitate not a moment in saying a separation of the Union is inevitable."